 Bring a Bath Towel from the Hotel for the Parades and Fireworks

-Figuring out how to maximize the FastPass system and the baby swap is a must and will make your life so much easier and fun!
+Figure out how to maximize the Genie, Genie +, and Lightinging Lane systems.
+You can read a quick intro to them here.
+Also, the baby swap is a must and will make your life so much easier and fun!
 See all about using rider switch here.

 Oh my Gosh, Take the Little Ones to the Bathroom Before a Big Ride